What is functional

 Functional medicine takes a holistic approach to understand how the whole body works

-Functional medicine is a ‘systems biology’ approach to medicine that looks at the body as a whole rather than focusing solely on isolated body parts or systems.
-While specialist knowledge is a valuable part of detective work, disease states and chronic disease management can be complex, involving many different biological systems.
-By taking a holistic view of the body, functional medicine practitioners can provide more comprehensive and individualised care to patients.
+Functional medicine is a ‘systems biology’ approach that views the body as an interconnected whole, rather than focusing only on isolated parts or systems.
+This perspective recognises that disease states and chronic health concerns are often complex, involving many different biological systems.
+By considering these connections, functional medicine provides a more comprehensive way of understanding and supporting health.

 One of the most well-known examples of the interconnectivity of body systems is the psycho-neuro-endocrine-immune (PNEI) system.
 The nervous, endocrine and immune systems have been identified as a super system, which can be influenced by psychological factors, highlighting the detrimental impact that stress can have on the body.
 In autoimmune conditions like Rheumatoid Arthritis and Lupus, psychosocial stressors, for example, may impact the nervous system and lead to high levels of inflammatory immune cells called cytokines, pro-inflammatory hormones, and downregulation of anti-inflammatory hormones.